Bob Gaudio: Other activities

 On February 3, 2009, Gaudio received his high school diploma, 50 years after dropping out of Bergenfield High School.

 On May 12, 2012, Gaudio received the Ellis Island Medal of Honor for his commitment to many humanitarian causes.

-On June 20, 2014, Warner Bros. released the film version of Jersey Boys, directed by Clint Eastwood, in which Gaudio was portrayed by Erich Bergen.
+On June 20, 2014, Warner Bros. released, from the musical play, the film Jersey Boys, directed by Clint Eastwood, in which Gaudio was portrayed by Erich Bergen.
 Jersey Boys credits a then-teenaged Joe Pesci with introducing Gaudio to Tommy DeVito.

-On July 1, 2014, Rhino Entertainment released Audio with a G, the first compilation of the music composed by Bob Gaudio as performed by the Four Seasons, Frank Sinatra, Diana Ross, The Temptations, Cher, Roberta Flack, Nina Simone, Jerry Butler, Chuck Jackson and others.
+On July 1, 2014, Rhino Entertainment released Audio with a G, the first compilation of the music composed by Bob Gaudio as performed by the Four Seasons, Frank Sinatra, Diana Ross, Roberta Flack, The Temptations, Cher, Nina Simone, Jerry Butler, Chuck Jackson and others.

 Gaudio remains active in managing the Four Seasons catalog and consults with Primary Wave, a company Gaudio partnered with to manage the catalog in 2020, on each licensing request, with a spokesman for Primary Wave noting that Gaudio was more hands-on than most musicians in how he wanted the Four Seasons' music to be used, especially in advertising.